-The project team will implement several inclusive outreach strategies including:
+The project team will implement several inclusive outreach strategies including the following:

+Ensuring language access

-- Ensuring language access. - Core communications materials will be translated to Spanish, Khmer and Vietnamese.
-The following documents and materials (and others as the need arises) will be translated: - Important construction updates. - Project milestone announcements. - Upcoming meeting notices, should they occur. - Other documents if the need arises. - Outreach materials will be written in plain language. - Use local interpretation services, when possible. - Overcoming barriers to engagement. - Distribute hard copy materials like flyers to reach people who may not have computer access.
-Share these materials within the direct project area (generally, South Park and Georgetown neighborhoods) at places of worship, local food banks and other community gathering places like community centers, coffee shops and libraries. - Partner with ethnic media to help share major project milestones and advertise during pre-construction. - Use visual aids such as diagrams, photos and maps as much as possible to help the community understand the very technical nature of this cleanup. - Avoiding overburdening the community. - Coordinate outreach and communications efforts with other government agencies to avoid overburdening the community with information or requests and aim for streamlined messaging.
+- Core communications materials will be translated to Spanish, Khmer, and Vietnamese.
+The following documents and materials (and others as the need arises) will be translated: - Important construction updates - Project milestone announcements - Upcoming meeting notices, should they occur - Other documents if the need arises - Outreach materials will be written in plain language. - Use local interpretation services when possible.

+• Overcoming barriers to engagement

+- Distribute hard copy materials like flyers to reach people who may not have computer access.
+Share these materials within the direct project area (generally, South Park and Georgetown neighborhoods) at places of worship, local food banks, and other community gathering places like community centers, coffee shops, and libraries.
+Use mailers for major project announcements. - Partner with multicultural media to help share major project milestones and advertise during pre-construction. - Use visual aids such as diagrams, photographs, and maps as much as possible to help the community understand the very technical nature of this cleanup.

+Avoiding overburdening the community

+Coordinate outreach and communications efforts with other government agencies to avoid overburdening the community with information or requests and aim for streamlined messaging.